MichealCodez/awesome-project-ideas/CONTRIBUTING.md

 3. **Add Your Project Idea:**
    - Inside the [projects](projects) folder, create a new folder with the name of your project idea.
    - Create a `README.md` file inside the project folder and provide a detailed explanation of your project idea.
 Include any relevant information, such as the problem it solves, technologies involved, and potential features.
+See [readme example](projects/readme_example.md) for template.

 4. **Commit Changes:**
    - Commit your changes to the branch you created in your forked repository.